|Title:||Women's Lacrosse Coach|

 A native of Penn Yan, New York, Queener comes from a lacrosse family.
-Her parents Harry and Patricia are high school lacrosse coaches at Penn Yan Academy, her brothers Brett and Brice played professionally for the Hamilton Nationals and her sister Sylvia played at Limestone College and completed her first season as an assistant coach with the Sagehens in 2014.
+Her parents Harry and Patricia are high school lacrosse coaches at Penn Yan Academy, her brothers Brett and Brice played professionally for the Hamilton Nationals, and her sister Sylvia played at Limestone College and completed her first season as an assistant coach with the Sagehens in 2014.

 |Title:||Assistant Women's Lacrosse Coach|

-Herbie Huff has completed her second season as an assistant
+Kayla McCulley completed her first season as an assistant coach

-coach with the Pomona-Pitzer Women's Lacrosse program in 2013.
+of the Pomona-Pitzer Women's Lacrosse program in 2014, helping the

 team set a school record for wins (16-5) and qualify for its first

 NCAA Division III Tournament.
 She currently serves as Assistant

 McCulley earned her MBA and Master’s in Sport Management at the University of Massachusetts–Amherst in 2013.
 Prior to attending graduate school, she served as the Governance Intern at the National Collegiate Athletic Association (NCAA).
 McCulley traveled to Switzerland in 2009-10 as a U.S. Fulbright Scholar to study sport law and conduct independent research at the Université de Neuchâtel.